Develop UP State Capital Region on lines of Delhi-NCR: CM Adityanath to officials | Science-Environment

 - India

-Uttar Pradesh Chief Minister Yogi Adityanath on Friday directed officials to form 'Uttar Pradesh State Capital Region' along the lines of the Delhi-National Capital Region (NCR) keeping future requirements in mind.
+Uttar Pradesh Chief Minister Yogi Adityanath has directed officials to form 'Uttar Pradesh State Capital Region' along the lines of the Delhi-National Capital Region (NCR) keeping future requirements in mind.

-Adityanath held a review meeting of the Housing and Urban Planning Department, Housing Development Council and all urban development authorities through video conferencing at his official residence on Friday, an official statement said.
+Adityanath on Friday held a review meeting of the Housing and Urban Planning Department, Housing Development Council, and all urban development authorities through video conference at his official residence on Friday, an official statement said.

 The pressure of population is increasing in the neighbouring districts as well and there are complaints of unplanned development at times.
 Keeping in view the needs of the future, Uttar Pradesh State Capital Region should be formed on the lines of National Capital Region (NCR), he said.